greenelab/deep-review/sections/03_categorize.md

 [@doi:10.1101/039800].

 In addition to radiographic images, histology slides are also being analyzed with deep learning approaches.
+Ciresan et al.
-In recent work, Wang et al.[@arxiv:1606.05718] analyzed stained slides to identify cancers within slides of lymph node slices.
+[@doi:10.1007/978-3-642-40763-5_51] developed one of the earliest examples, winning the 2012 International Conference on Pattern Recognition's Contest on Mitosis Detection while achieving human competitive accuracy.
+Their approach uses what has become a standard convolutional neural network architecture trained on public data.
+In more recent work,  Wang et al.[@arxiv:1606.05718] analyzed stained slides to identify cancers  within slides of lymph node slices.
 The approach provided a probability map for  each slide.
 On this task a pathologist has about a 3% error rate.
 The  pathologist did not produce any false positives, but did have a number of false  negatives.
 Their algorithm had about twice the error rate of a pathologist.
 However, their algorithms errors were not strongly correlated with the  pathologist.
 Theoretically, combining both could reduce the error rate to  under 1%.
 In this area, these algorithms may be ready to incorporate into  existing tools to aid pathologists.
 The authors' work suggests that this could  reduce the false negative rate of such evaluations.
-`TODO: Incorporate #71 via @brettbj who has covered in journal club and has notes.`
+This theme of an ensemble  between deep learning algorithm and human expert may help overcome some of the  challenges presented by data limitations.

 One source of training examples with rich clinical annotations is the electronic health record.
 Recently Lee et al.[@doi:10.1101/094276] developed an approach to